 After completing his MBA, Michael and his brother Richard built a successful career as entrepreneurs in the high tech industry.
 Yet he still secretly longed to be cooking.
 So in his mid 30s, Michael, along with his wife and two daughters, decided to follow his passion for food all the way to culinary school in Paris, where he trained as a French Chef at École Supérieure de Cuisine Française Ferrandi, followed by a specialized training in Pastry and Chocolaterie at the École LeNôtre.

 Following his Parisian adventure, Michael met up with his brother Richard in San Diego, on a mission to arouse the senses with unusual, unexpected and delicious chocolate experiences.
 Between Richard’s strategic business skills and Michael’s European chocolate-making techniques and culinary creativity, the Antonorsi brothers had a recipe for success.
 They opened their first chocolate café & boutique in Encinitas, Calif., in 2002 and named it Chuao as a nod to the legendary cacao-growing region, reflecting both their heritage and their commitment to ethically sourced cacao and all-natural ingredients.
-Since then, Chuao Chocolatier has grown to include three chocolate cafes & boutiques in Southern California, as well as a wholesale business nationwide.
+Since then, Chuao Chocolatier has added a second chocolate cafe & boutique in Southern California, as well as a wholesale business nationwide.

 Chef Michael is Chuao’s President and Master Chocolatier and Richard is the company’s chairman of the board.
 Some of their bestselling flavors include the Firecracker with dark chocolate, chiles and popping candy, and the Potato Chip bar, made with crushed kettle cooked potato chips and creamy milk chocolate.
 Chef Michael has received national attention for his chocolate creations, with appearances on TV including Food Network’s Road Tasted with the Neelys, Cooking Channel’s FoodCrafters, Dr. Phil and CNN en Espanol.